How does your company respond to an internal emergency?

 Reception

-Floor Wardens or Employee Emergency Response Teams (EERT )
+Floor Wardens or Employee Emergency Response Teams (EERT)

-Trained employees are a great asset on a Company Responder Team.
-Floor Wardens or Employee Emergency Response Teams (EERT) usually assist with building evacuations and may also be trained to provide volunteer medical assistance as well.
+Trained employees are a great asset to a Company Responder Team.
+Floor Wardens or Employee Emergency Response Teams (EERT) typically assist with building evacuations and may also be trained to provide volunteer medical assistance.
 A rule of thumb for a reasonable number of EERT members is approximately 10% of the employee population.
-(Employee distribution on floors and shift workers may require some adjustment to this percentage.)
-Floor wardens are often the eyes and ears of the program in the work areas – after all, that’s where they are located!
+(Employee distribution across floors and shift workers may require some adjustment to this percentage.)

 Company Responder Plans

-In the ideal world, each group in the Company Responder Team has their own written emergency procedures, and these procedures would be all integrated together.
-The types of procedures you should have in place depends on the risks you are likely to face in your area.
-Conduct a hazard risk assessment for your area, and then be sure that you have written procedures for the most likely emergencies in your area.
+In an ideal world, each group in the Company Responder Team would have its own written emergency procedures, and these procedures would be integrated.
+The types of procedures you should have in place depend on the risks you are likely to face in your area.
+Conduct a hazard risk assessment for your area, and then ensure that you have written procedures for the most likely emergencies in your area.
+This list may include procedures for some of the following events:

 Natural Hazards

-• Earthquake
+- Earthquake

-• Tsunami/Tidal waves
+- Tsunami/Tidal waves

-• Volcanic eruptions
+- Volcanic eruptions

 Weather

-• Flooding
+- Flooding

-• Hurricane/Typhoon
+- Hurricane/Typhoon

-• Tornado/Cyclone
+- Tornado/Cyclone

-• Severe winter weather
+- Severe winter weather

 Human

-• Medical emergencies
+- Medical emergencies

-• Bomb threats
+- Bomb threats

-• Security issues
+- Security issues

-• Workplace violence
+- Workplace violence

-• Hazardous material release
+- Hazardous material release

 Develop and Integrate the Procedures

-Training
+Integrated Training

 Training Schedules